prachigauriar/Task/README.md

 # Task.framework

 Task is a simple Cocoa framework for expressing and executing your application’s workflows.
-Using Task, you need only express each step in your workflow and what its prerequisite steps are.
-After that, the framework handles the mechanics of executing the steps in the correct order with the appropriate level of concurrency and lets you know when tasks finish or fail.
-It also makes it easy to cancel tasks, retry failed tasks, and re-run previously completed tasks.
+Using Task, you need only express each step in your workflow — called tasks — and what their prerequisite tasks are.
+After that, the framework handles the mechanics of executing the steps in the correct order with the appropriate level of concurrency, letting you know when tasks finish or fail.
+It also makes it easy to cancel tasks, retry failed tasks, and re-run previously completed tasks and workflows.

+## What’s New in 1.0

+Task 1.0 adds numerous new features, but also makes a few significant API changes from Task 0.3 that will break existing code.
+Thankfully, the changes are easy to accommodate.

+### New Features

+* Notifications for important task- and workflow-related events.
+Every workflow has a reference to a notification center that it and its tasks use to post notifications.
+By default, it is the default notification center, but you can use a different one should you so desire.
+Tasks post notifications when they start, finish, fail, cancel, retry, and reset.
+Workflows post notifications when they start, retry, and reset, as well as when all their tasks finish, or a single task fails or is cancelled.
+* Delegate messages for workflow and task cancellation.
+* The new `TSKTask` subclass `TSKSubworkflowTask` lets you run an entire workflow as a single task.
+* Unit tests!
+We now have unit tests for all major functionality in the framework.

+### Changes

+* `TSKGraph` has been renamed to `TSKWorkflow` to more clearly express its purpose.
+All references to “graphs” have been replaced with references to “workflows.”
+To adapt to this change, we recommend you find & replace `graph` with `workflow` and `Graph` with `Workflow` for all your task-related code.
+This is what we did to make the change.
+* Tasks no longer automatically start themselves after resetting.
+If you need to start a task after resetting it, send it the `‑start` message immediately after sending it `‑reset`.
+* Retrying tasks that are in the pending or ready states no longer has any effect on the task itself, though the dependent tasks still receive the `‑retry` message.
+If you wish to run a task that is in the ready state, send it the `‑start` message.
+Tasks in the pending state cannot be run, but will automatically be started when their prerequisites finish successfully.
+* As a minor optimization, sending `‑start` to a task only enqueues an operation on its operation queue if the task is in the ready state.
+The operation itself still ensures that the task is in the ready state before invoking the task’s `‑main` method, but this should lead to better performance when a task’s operation queue has limited concurrency.

 ## Features